Tracardi/tracardi-api/docs/qa/how_to_get_javascript_to_put_on_page.md

 5. Once you have filled in the necessary details, save your settings.
 As a result, the newly created event source will now be listed among the existing sources.

-6. Proceed to click on the newly created event source from the list.
+6. Click on the newly created event source from the list.
 This action will open a detailed information about that specific source.
 Select the "Use and Javascript" tab.

 7. Inside the "Use and Javascript" tab, you will find a detailed description guiding you on how to utilize the